lyc102/ifem/README.md

 The author would like to thank Professor Michael Holst in University of California at San Diego and Professor Ludmil Zikatanov in Pennsylvania State University for many insightful discussion, and also Professor Chensong Zhang in Chinese Academy of Sciences for the effort in the development of AFEM@matlab, an early version of iFEM.

-The author also thanks students or postdocs Shuhao Cao, Ming Wang, Huayi Wei, Lin Zhong, and Jie Zhou for their contribution to iFEM in one way or another.
+The author thanks students or postdocs Shuhao Cao, Ming Wang, Huayi Wei, Lin Zhong, and Jie Zhou for their contribution to iFEM in one way or another.
 Detailed credits can be found in the M-lint of several m files.

+The author is also grateful to the NSF for the partially support over the years.

 Long Chen